bhashwitha/Assignmnet-8-PL/README.md

-Run program twice if it not working when run first time
+Run program twice if it is not working when run first time